rkitover/windows-dev-guide/README.md

 an apply/map block.

 In PowerShell pipelines you will generally be working with object streams and their properties rather than lines of text.
+And, as I mentioned, lines of text are actually string objects anyway.
 I will describe a few tricks for doing this here.

 You can use the `% property` shorthand to select a single property